| |

 • Glaze ahead of time or drizzle just before eating

-• Great for grab and go snacks, lunchboxes, or dessert
+• Great for grab-and-go snacks, lunchboxes, or dessert

 They honestly get better after a day in the fridge.